hermanlintvelt/aws-java-serverless/README.md

 In which we build a AWS Serverless backend using:

 * Java (11)
-* AWS Lambda, DynamoDB, API Gateway, SNS
+* AWS Lambda, DynamoDB, API Gateway, SQS
 * Serverless.com

 ## AWS SDK for Java 1.x